 Both Fuller and Hayek sought a society that produced abundance and distributed the benefits of that plenty widely throughout the society.
 However, their views on how to create such a society were at odds.
 Hayek believed that a limited government, the market system, individual decision making and political liberty were the surest ingredients for widespread prosperity.
-In Hayek's view, governmental planning to stimulate economic development and reduce poverty usually produced the opposite of its intended results.
-Instead of a small group of planners personally making decisions about the economy, Hayek preferred the impersonal workings of the market system.
+In Hayek's view, governmental planning to stimulate economic development and reduce poverty usually produced the opposite of its intended results with a small group of planners personally making decisions that would have been better done by the impersonal working of the market system.

 Hayek seemed to accept that the economic growth delivered by the enterprise system would be at best slow and steady.
-The intellectuals Hayek feared were those who had not come to understand that the growth provided by the accumulation of capital and that the direction of this capital was efficiently accomplished only by profit-seeking entrepreneurs.
-Hayek saw the efforts of planners as the antithesis of entrepreneurialism.
+The intellectuals Hayek feared were those who had not come to understand that the growth provided by the accumulation of capital and that the direction of this capital was efficiently accomplished only by profit seeking entrepreneurs.
+Hayek saw the planners as the antithesis of entrepreneurialism.

-Fuller, on the other hand, believed that accelerated technological innovation, global industrialization, large-scale planning and governmental initiatives were the keys to universal prosperity.
+Fuller believed that accelerated technological innovation, global industrialization, largescale planning and governmental initiatives were the keys to universal prosperity.
 For Fuller, the successful effort of the United States to send astronauts to the moon and back was the prototype project that pointed the way to greater economic development.

-It troubled Fuller the find the work of Charles Darwin and Thomas Malthus used as inappropriate justifications for the poor performance of the economy throughout the history of civilization.
+It troubled Fuller that the work of Charles Darwin and Thomas Malthus had been used as an inappropriate justification for the poor performance of the economy throughout the history of civilization.
 When the Darwinian idea of survival of the fittest was combined with the Malthusian assumption that population growth would always outstrip the ability of the economy to supply resources to support the population, even compassionate, well-meaning individuals assumed as "a scientific fact that not only was there not enough to go around but apparently not enough for even 1 percent of humanity to live at a satisfactorily-sustaining standard of living.
 And because of entropy the inadequacy would always increase" (Fuller, 1968, pp. 37 - 38).

-To Fuller, Social Darwinism was not science but a perversion of science used as a political excuse for tolerating permanent, grinding poverty.
-He also rejected the Malthusian equations used to bolster Social Darwinism.
-Fuller maintained that science, technology and, above all, industrialization would change the Malthusian equations.
+Fuller saw social Darwinism as a political excuse for tolerating permanent, grinding poverty, not as set of scientific findings.
+He also believed that science, technology and industrialization would change the Malthusian equations.
 By increasing knowledge and deploying that knowledge as industrialization, humanity could hold entropy - that great enemy of increasing order and complexity--at bay.
 Consequently, productivity could improve by orders of magnitude, not by single digit percentages.
-Fuller's logical conclusion was that a properly organized - i.e., planned - global, industrial economy could eliminate poverty.